1867

 Noon: Titanic casts off and is towed from dock by tugs.

-water displaced by Titanic's movement causes all six mooring ropes
+displaced by Titanic's movement causes all six mooring ropes on the New

-on the New York to break and her stern to swing toward Titanic.
+York to break and her stern to swing toward Titanic.
+Quick action

 4:00 PM: Boat-train from Paris arrives Cherbourg.
 Late arrival